 The article continues describing the castle, this time, with a strangely dark and eerie tone, saying, “The interior is even stranger, with carved witches and fairies, gnomes and children, a giant metal plum pudding, glass-eyed electric spiders that slither up and down on copper webs.
 To curdle young blood one room has a reproduction of the cauldron in which Jack’s giant made pot-av-feu of his victims before Jack slew him.
 The walls are studded with bones.”

 Although The Gingerbread Castle proved to be a successful tourist attraction, it wasn’t enough to save Bennet’s business and closed in the early ’80s.
 Sometime in the late 1980s, the new owners attempted to reopen the theme park but closed it due to low attendance just a few years later.
-Throughout the years, its fate has been in the hands of several different developers who bought the property, but as it stands today, The Gingerbread Castle is still in ruins.
+Throughout the years, its fate has been in the hands of several different developers who bought the property, but as it stands today, the Gingerbread Castle is still in ruins.

-Today, you can drive down Gingerbread Castle Road in Franklin to catch a glimpse of the dilapidated building.
+Today, you can drive down Gingerbread Castle Road in Hamburg to catch a glimpse of the dilapidated building.
 Heavily patrolled by police and surrounded by fences, visitors are no longer allowed inside.
 However, as you pass by, it is possible to see an old wishing well, Mother Hubbard’s shoe, or the remains of a crumbling Humpty Dumpty statue.
 Even in its ruins, it’s not hard to see the magic and wonder that was once there.